hcmarlatt/5DOF-robotic-arm-project/README.md

 - Mechanical servo limits are different from true 0*/180* limits
 - Will need external power to run all 6 servos for this projects due to pico power limits

+## Part 3 Add control for all servos

+- Completed assembly of 5DOF arm
+- Manual control for all motors via serial input
+- Slow movement function to control momentum of the arm
+- Upgraded power to 6V external power (4x AA batteries)
+- Removed gripper due to to torque limitations of SG90 servos

+Learned:

+- SG90 servos have insufficient torque to be useful in this application.
+I'll need to design my own version of this arm for practical usage.
+- 3.7V power was insufficent to run all 6 servos.
+Had brown out the first time I ran it, but no problems after switching to 6V power.